12 Mar My Last Camping Trip

 Tony was gone.

 There was no sign he’d been there except for some blood had pooled by the rock where he’d struck his head.
 It was still wet and red on the sandstone.
 I looked around and called for him.
 I ran a short distance each way around the rock.
 I didn’t see a sign of him.
-Not a footprint in mud, a drop of blood.
-Anything.
+Not a footprint in the mud, nor a drop of blood.
+Nothing.

 I something else as I searched.
 Sounds seemed to be fading away.
 I could hardly hear the rain around me.
 I couldn’t even hear my footsteps in the shallow puddles on the ground.
 I couldn’t even hear Sam although I had been seconds before.
 My own voice seemed muffled to my ears.
 I had been afraid before, but I’d never known the sound to fade away like that.